The locus of curves with prescribed automorphism group: Survey of known results

 \subsection{The canonical representation of $\Aut(X)$}

 Each group $G\le \Aut(X_g)$ acts faithfully on the $g$-dimensional vector space of holomorphic differential forms on $X$.
 The resulting finite subgroups of $GL(g,\bC)$ satisfy a number of special conditions, studied by I. Kuribayashi, A. Kuribayashi, Kimura, Ohmori, Kobayashi, Hayakawa and others.
-A. Kuribayashi and others (see [KuKi] and the references in that paper) have completely listed these finite linear groups up to genus 5.
+A. Kuribayashi and others (see \cite{KuKi1} and the references in that paper) have completely listed these finite linear groups up to genus 5.

 Using computational group theory (more precisely, the computer algebra system GAP \cite{GAP}), Breuer \cite{Br} extended this up to genus 48: Computing all groups $G\le\Aut(X_g)$ together with their character on the space of holomorphic differential forms.
 He avoids ad-hoc methods by using the GAP-library of ``small groups'' by Besche and Eick \cite{BE}.
-His results are collected in a database which is available from his website at {\tt www.math.rwth-aachen.de/~Thomas.Breuer/}.
-The GAP library of small groups is available at \\ {\tt http://www-public.tu-bs.de:8080/\~{}beick/so.html}.
+His results are collected in a database which is available from his website at \href{www.math.rwth-aachen.de/~Thomas.Breuer/}{www.math.rwth-aachen.de/~Thomas.Breuer/}.
+The GAP library of small groups is available at \href{http://www-public.tu-bs.de:8080/\~{}beick/so.html}{http://www-public.tu-bs.de:8080/\~{}beick/so.html}.

 In our tables a group $G$ is identified by its Group ID from the Small Groups Library.
 A Group ID is a pair $(n,m)$ where $n$ is the order of $G$ and $m$ the number of $G$ among the groups of order $n$.